-Kew Gardens is temporarily home to The Hive, a critically acclaimed structure that encapsulates the story of the honey bee and the important role of pollination, through an immersive sound and visual experience.
-In January – February, working with Years 1 and 2 we will link with their Life and Living topic, inspired by music, art and bees.
-We will work with a visual artist whose work is inspired by the life of bees and a composer to create music and artwork in response to the visit to Kew to experience The Hive.
-A series of in-school workshops will follow the visit to Kew, resulting in a performance and/or exhibition of the work created.
+Our Key Stage 1 project What’s the Buzz? worked with Years 1 and 2 (age 5-7) and their teachers, linking in with their Life and Living topic.
+Our pupils visited The Hive at Kew Gardens, a structure that encapsulates the story of the honey bee and the important role of pollination, through an immersive sound and visual experience.
+We worked with a composer-musician and a visual artist whose work is inspired by the life of bees, to create music and artwork in response to the pupils’ visit to Kew, resulting in a performance to parents and an exhibition of the work created.

 Year 5 and 6: Guitar Composition Project with Paul Griffiths

 Last year, Year 5 and 6 took part in a composition project with guitarist and composer Paul Griffiths.
 The two year groups wrote new compositions and performed these during an in-school sharing on the afternoon of June 23rd and at Wigmore Hall on July 12th.
 The compositions were based on the theme ‘Stepping Up’ – the Year 5s were focusing on stepping up to be the new school leaders this year, and Year 6 were focusing on leaving a positive legacy at this school before they stepped up to secondary school.